 In the event that a disregarded subsidiary ceases to be wholly owned by us (for example, if any equity interest in the subsidiary is acquired by a person other than us or another disregarded subsidiary of ours) the subsidiary's separate existence would no longer be disregarded for U.S. federal income tax purposes.
 Instead, the subsidiary would have multiple owners and would be treated as either a partnership or a taxable corporation.
 Such an event could, depending on the circumstances, adversely affect our ability to satisfy the various asset and gross income requirements applicable to REITs, including the requirement that REITs generally may not own, directly or indirectly, more than 10% of the securities of another corporation unless it is a taxable REIT subsidiary or a QRS.
-See "-Requirements for Qualification as a REIT-Gross Income Tests" and "- Requirements for Qualification as a REIT-Asset Tests."
+See "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross Income Tests" and "-Requirements for Qualification as a REIT-Gross

 Ownership of Interests in Taxable REIT Subsidiaries.
 Our taxable REIT subsidiary (and any taxable REIT subsidiary we may form in the future) is a corporation other than a REIT in which we directly or indirectly hold stock, and that has made a joint election with us to be treated as a taxable REIT subsidiary under Section 856(1) of the Code.
 A taxable REIT subsidiary also includes any corporation other than a REIT in which a taxable REIT subsidiary of ours owns, directly or indirectly, securities (other than certain "straight debt" securities), which represent more than 35% of the total voting power or value of the outstanding securities of such corporation.
 Other than some activities relating to lodging and health care facilities, a taxable REIT subsidiary may generally engage in any business, including the provision of customary or non-customary services to our tenants without causing us to receive impermissible tenant service income under the REIT gross income tests.
 A taxable REIT subsidiary may be prevented from deducting interest on debt, including debt funded directly or indirectly by us, if certain tests are not satisfied.
 If dividends are paid to us by our taxable REIT subsidiary, then a portion of the dividends we distribute to shareholders who are taxed at individual rates will generally be eligible for taxation at lower capital gains rates, rather than at ordinary income rates.
-See "-Taxation of U.S. Shareholders-Taxation of Taxable U.S. Shareholders-Qualified Dividend Income."
+See "-Taxation of U.S. Shareholders-Taxation of Taxable U.S.